I work from private consulting rooms in Cotham (BS6) and Greenbank (BS5).

 Initial consultation sessions are charged at £30 to cover room hire and administrative costs.

-Sessions are payable by cash, cheque or bank transfer, during, or in advance of each session.
+Sessions are payable by cash, bank transfer, or online platform during, or in advance of each session.

 I am registered as a recognised practitioner with AVIVA private healthcare insurers.
 If you are considering paying for psychotherapy through your AVIVA health insurance please let me know in advance